Orthopedics & Sports Medicine

 Kick start your bone health with a bone scan

 Bone scans, or bone density tests, use enhanced X-ray imaging to measure the amount of bone you have.
-These imaging tests help the orthopedic specialists at Goshen Physicians Orthopedics & Sports Medicine diagnose osteoporosis, back pain and other orthopedic conditions.
+These imaging tests help the orthopedic specialists at Goshen Orthopedics diagnose osteoporosis, back pain and other orthopedic conditions.
 Bone scans are often called dual-energy X-ray absorptiometry (DEXA or DXA).

 Our comprehensive approach to treating bone conditions begins with a thorough diagnosis.
 That’s why we offer bone density scans along with other imaging exams to evaluate the health of your bones before beginning treatment.
 Your treatment team collaborates to provide the care you need.
-Call us at (574) 534-2548 today to schedule an appointment for a bone scan in Goshen, Nappanee or Shipshewana, IN.
+Call us at (574) 534-2548 today to schedule an appointment for a bone scan in Goshen, Elkhart, Middlebury or Nappanee, IN.

 What is a bone scan?